jezze/berk/README.md

 ### Shell

-Another nice feature is that you can easily connect to your remote and get a shell.
+Another nice feature is that you can easily connect to your remote and get a shell:

-Just run:

     $ berk shell "myhost"

-This is nice if you want to connect to your remote to do some smaller changes.
+This is nice if you want to connect to your remote to do some changes.

 ### Hooks

-Under .berk/hooks there are a bunch of hook samples.
-If you remove the .sample suffix from any of them, they will get executed at certain times while berk is running depending on their name.
+Under .berk/hooks there are a bunch of samples.
+If you remove the .sample suffix from any of them they will get executed while berk is running.

+    begin: Triggered before a job is started.
+    end: Triggered after a job has finished.
+    start: Triggered before a run on a remote is started.
+    stop: Triggered after a run on a remote is finished.
+    send: Triggered when a send is performed.

-You can use these hooks to script your own notifications for example.
+As an example, you can use these hooks to script your own notifications.